FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Introduction

 In this paper, we have developed {\it FTHP-MPI}, an MPI library based on augmenting checkpoint/restart with replication.
 Our library allows various degrees of replication to be used for partial replication.
-The novelty of our library is that it provides both fault tolerance, by utilizing coordinated checkpointing along with replication and high performance, by utilizing a native MPI library for communications, thereby providing the best of both worlds.
+The novelty of our library is that it provides both fault tolerance, by utilizing coordinated checkpointing along with replication, and high performance, by utilizing a native MPI library for communications, thereby providing the best of both worlds.
 We have created an interface with which a native MPI library (both open and closed source) can be loaded and used for communications.
 Our framework effectively hides all process failure incidents from the native MPI library.

 We have also implemented parallel and efficient communication strategies involving both the computational and replica processes while utilizing the communications of the native MPI library.
 We implement portable mechanisms for carefully mapping address spaces and resetting pointers to create and manage live replication.
-Our FTHP-MPI framework also deals with the unique challenges of integrating support for checkpointing and partial replication, including the challenge of different number of processes used for checkpointing and restart during application failure.
-We also efficiently repair communicators during a failure using a complete non-blocking approach without requiring all the processes to enter a MPI function and receive an error code unlike ULFM.
+Our FTHP-MPI framework also deals with the unique challenges of integrating support for checkpointing and partial replication, including the challenge of different numbers of processes used for checkpointing and restart during application failure.
+We also efficiently repair communicators during a failure using a complete non-blocking approach without requiring all the processes to enter an MPI function and receive an error code, unlike ULFM.

-We conducted experiments emulating the failure rates of exascale computing systems with three applications, HPCG, PIC and CloverLeaf.
-We show that for large scale systems where the failure intervals are expected to be within a hour, our replication-based library provides higher efficiency and performance than checkpointing-based approaches.
+We conducted experiments with three applications, HPCG, PIC, and CloverLeaf.
+We show that for large-scale systems where the failure intervals are expected to be within an hour, our replication-based library provides higher efficiency and performance than checkpointing-based approaches.
 We show that beyond a certain number of processors, better efficiency is obtained by using the additional processors for replication than using all the processors for application execution with checkpointing.
 This, we show, is because replication mostly does useful work even though half of it is redundant.
 We show that under failure-free conditions, the additional overheads, mainly due to communications needed for maintaining the replicas, are negligible in our library.